cylc/cylc-doc/src/user-guide/running-suites.rst

 The scheduler starts by loading a first instance of each task at the warm start cycle point, or at the next valid point for the task.
-``R1``-type tasks behave exactly the same as other tasks - if their cycle point is at or later than the given start cycle point, they will run; if not, they will be ignored.
+``R1`` type tasks behave exactly the same as other tasks - if their cycle point is at or later than the given start cycle point, they will run; if not, they will be ignored.